LogoLogo

 When parsing the payload, resources in the data catalog will be updated with a SYSTEM_resource_managers tag to enable entitlement reviews.
 The owner(s) will be suggested as reviewers for Veza Workflows that target an individual named resource with the correct tag.

-Manager assignments
+Manager Assignments

 Users and groups can be mapped to the identity of another user they report to.
 When configured, the manager will be suggested as a review for Workflow certifications where the assigned reporter is the single query target "named entity."